open-telemetry/oteps/text/0156-columnar-encoding.md

 We also considered using [ZST](https://zed.brimdata.io/docs/formats/zst/) from the Zed project as a columnar coding technology.
 Although this format has interesting properties, this project has not yet reached a sufficient level of maturity comparable to Apache Arrow.

+Finally, we also considered the use of Parquet records encapsulated in protobuf messages (similar to the approach described in this document).
+Although a Parquet representation offers some additional encoding modes that can improve the compression ratio, Parquet is not designed as an in-memory format optimized for online data processing.
+Apache Arrow is optimized for this type of scenario and offers the best trade-off of compression ratio, processing speed, and serialization/deserialization speed.

 ## Open Questions